sanjaybhat2004/blog/source/_posts/int-a-5.md

 Alright.
 Now that we know how the stack works, let us go back to the code and understand it line by line.

 -  ```push rbp```.
 This line tells to push the current value of the rbp register to the top of the stack.
 Anytime we need to create a new stack frame, this instruction is performed, in order to save the address of the RBP of the current stack frame.
+This is required since after the current function call we need to set it back to the previous stack frame’s base address.
 This also means that the value of RSP is automatically incremented to point to the new stack top.

 ![](img5.png)